Open Access Solar in MP:

 India's electricity grid has traditionally been a one-way system: power plants generate, DISCOMs (state utilities) distribute, and consumers pay whatever tariff the regulator sets.
 Open Access breaks this monopoly for large consumers.

-Under Open Access, a qualifying industrial consumer can contract electricity directly from a renewable generator — like an R-Solar plant — at a negotiated tariff.
+Under Open Access, a qualifying industrial consumer can contract electricity directly from a renewable generator, like an r-solar plant, at a negotiated tariff.
 They continue using the existing grid infrastructure (wires, substations) and pay regulated charges for that usage, but the energy itself is sourced from their contracted generator.

 Two types of Open Access